christianheine/jorel/docs/docs/quick-start.md

 const embedding = await jorEl.embed("What is the capital of France?");
 ```

-Similar to the ask method, you can pass a configuration object to the `embed` method.
+Similar to the text method, you can pass a configuration object to the `embed` method.
 It currently only supports the `model` parameter.

 ```typescript
 const embedding = await jorEl.embed("What is the capital of France?", {